ilia19945/vacation_tracker/README.md

 - Go to ```http://127.0.0.1:8000/admin/``` and use ```admin:admin``` to login to admin console
 --------------------------------------------------
 # 🤔 How to use the app:
-* Feel free to log in using superuser to inspect groups and users sections as we all vacation tracker itself.
+* Feel free to log in using the superuser to inspect groups and users sections of vacation tracker yourself.

 The example of structure consists of a few core roles and is shown below:
 Example Org.
 Structure: